cpanel/elevate/docs-website-src/content/blockers.md

   * **MariaDB**: If you have already switched to MariaDB, you have no way of reaching MySQL.
 Be sure you are on 10.3 or better before moving to AlmaLinux 8.
 * Some **EA4 packages** are not supported on AlmaLinux 8.
   * Example: PHP versions 5.4 through 7.1 are available on CentOS 7 but not AlmaLinux 8.
 You would need to remove these packages before the upgrading to AlmaLinux 8.
 Doing so might impact your system users.
 Proceed with caution.

+## Workarounds

+* Some providers of virtualized environments boot into a version of the GRUB2 boot loader which does not understand (or does not properly parse) the [Boot Loader Specification (BLS)](https://fedoraproject.org/wiki/Changes/BootLoaderSpecByDefault) files which AlmaLinux 8 prefers to use to instruct the boot loader how to load the kernel and start the operating system.
+This can cause the system to fail to boot correctly in the middle of the upgrade process.
+To work around this issue, you must perform one of the following to proceed with the upgrade:
+  * Disable the use of BLS when rebuilding boot loader entries by modifying the file `/etc/default/grub` to contain the line `GRUB_ENABLE_BLSCFG=false`.
+  * Run the script with the `--skip-disable-blscfg` flag.
+If your provider uses the instance of GRUB2 provided by the OS, or if your provider uses an instance of GRUB2 which does support BLS, this should work without issue.
+If you do encounter the described issue, see [issue #101](https://github.com/cpanel/elevate/issues/101) for further details.